 This note is in response to Nityananda's wild incursions into the hallowed realms of science.
 It describes the vedic theory of the physical universe.
 The fact that this theory cannot be proved should not affect its acceptance by the faithful, since there is plenty of supporting evidence provided by the observations made for the currently popular theories.
 This theory is simple to understand; all you need is a knowledge of Newton’s laws and high school math.

 To start with, there is Matter and Space.
 Energy and Time will be explained subsequently.

 Space is the stuff that we cannot touch or see.
 Space is everywhere where matter isn’t.
 Think of space as a fluid that permeates the universe.
 It has volume but no mass.
 It offers no resistance to anything passing through it.
 In some situations, space will appear to be elastic, i.e. compressible and stretchable, but it really is not.
 In the universe, there seems to be a lot more space than matter.
 Vacuum is different in that space contains vacuum.

 Matter exists in points of space and usually does not move about.
 The distance between points can be measured and we can imagine a 3D coordinate system based on some frame of reference.
 The coordinates mark specific points of the space.
-Just like an elastic ruler, the distance between the coordinate markers will stretch when the space is stretched.
+The distance between the coordinate markers will stretch like an elastic ruler, when the space is stretched.

 A key point is that Matter and Space interact.
 Matter “consumes” space.
 Think of matter as a drain hole in the 3D universe that constantly sucks in space.
 The more mass there is in a clump of matter, the faster it attracts and consumes space.